Why legs matter during the coronavirus

 – Knees to toes: what you need to know (PDF download 383kb)

-If you’re looking for tips on keeping your legs and feet healthy with the right footwear, here’s a link to some practical and useful information.
+If you’re looking for tips on keeping your legs and feet healthy with the right footwear, here’s to some practical and useful information.

 Tell us what you think

 If there’s anything you want to ask us or tell us, whether it’s a suggestion about our website, a complaint, or a compliment, drop us a line at